danbev/learning-ai/notes/positional-encoding.md

 ## Positional Encoding
 Positional encoding is used in transformers to give the model some notion of position of the tokens in a word sequence.
-This is done by adding a positional encoding vector to the input embedding vector.
+This is done by adding a positional encoding vector with the input embedding vector.
 In an RNN, the position of the token in the sequence is encoded in the hidden state of the RNN which is because RNNs are sequential models.
 Transformers are not sequential models and so we need to add some notion of position to the input embedding vector.